datagrok-ai/public/help/develop/admin/quality-assurance.md

 ![Test Tracking System](test-tracking-system.png)

-### Test manager
+### Test Manager

-Is a tool within the Datagrok platform that provides a convenient interface for selecting and running package unit tests with additional capabilities for exploring the test results. **Test manager** is a component of the [**DevTools** package](https://github.com/datagrok-ai/public/tree/master/packages/DevTools).
+Test Manager is a tool within the Datagrok platform that provides a convenient interface for selecting and running package unit tests with additional capabilities for exploring the test results. **Test manager** is a component of the [**DevTools** package](https://github.com/datagrok-ai/public/tree/master/packages/DevTools).